• Customer Advisory

 Airspace restrictions remain in place for these countries:

-Bahrain, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Qatar, Syria, and the UAE.
+Bahrain, Iran, Iraq, Israel, Kuwait, Lebanon, & Syria.

-Partial closures: Saudi Arabia.
-Airlines from some neighboring countries are still flying (EgyptAir, Oman Air, etc.)
+• Airlines from some neighboring countries are flying (EgyptAir, Oman Air, etc.)

 Is your cargo impacted?